tiny-dancer/notes/atomic_habits_engineering.md

 ## Before we can effectively build new habits, we need to get a handle on our current ones

 This is important lesson in scope creep and prioritization.
-Before a product adds new features we need to ensure the existing ones are working effectively.
-If they are not, we could even consider r
+Before a product adds new features we need to ensure the existing ones are working effectively, this can include both user value/adoption and reliability .
+If they are not being adopted, we could even consider removing them to lower the overall care and feeding "cost" prior to adding new features.

 - [Atomic Habits](https://www.amazon.com/gp/product/0735211299)
 - [Hidden Brain: Creatures of Habit](https://hiddenbrain.org/podcast/creatures-of-habit/)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTU1NDIwNTAsLTYyNDg4OTc0MywxOT
+eyJoaXN0b3J5IjpbLTE5MDkyNzE3MDgsLTYyNDg4OTc0MywxOT
 gwODIwMTEyLDE4Mjc5MzA1MTUsLTEzODc2MDk2NjYsLTQwMzcy
 MzIzNCw3MzA5OTgxMTZdfQ==
 -->